 No menu items!

-28 Tips on Moving to Costa Rica
+28 Expert Tips for Expats Moving to Costa Rica

 Many people, including myself, have referred to Costa Rica as a tropical paradise.
 Costa Rica has many wonderful things to offer — much more good than bad.
 However, living in Costa Rica can be a challenge, and some precautions should be taken to avoid having negative experiences in this wonderful country.